nenoch/CV/README.md

 London, UK
 (June 2016 to March 2017)
 *Founder and MD*
-Working on an innovative product for 3D printing.
+Developing an innovative product for 3D printing.
+Mainly taking care of operations, brand and product management with a focus on HCD.

 **Guest lecturer**
 London, UK